 I live and work in Oakland, CA and teach mindfulness and meditation with a focus on radical inclusivity and teaching in diverse communities.
 I am a core teacher at the

 I started meditating in 1997 and have attended retreats in the U.S., Thailand, and Burma.
-I received certification to teach through Spirit Rock Meditation Center where I completed the Community Dharma Leader Program and Dedicated Practitioner Program.
+I received certification to teach through Spirit Rock Meditation Center where I completed the Community Dharma Leader and the Dedicated Practitioner Programs.
 Currently, I am continuing my teacher training in the 2020 Spirit Rock Teacher Training Program.

 I worked for over 25 years in public schools focused on access and equity, in a variety of positions: Elementary Instructional Coach, 4th grade bilingual Spanish-English teacher, Middle School Science teacher, English Language Development Teacher, and mindfulness teacher.
 I have taught mindfulness to more than 400 teachers and students in the Mt Diablo Unified School District.

-I prefer the pronouns they, their, and them when being referred to in the third-person.
+I use the pronouns they, their, and them.

 I am grateful for the connection that Ohlone people